niemiville/niemiville/README.md

 ## About me

 Master's degree in Computer Science.
-Interested in web development with emphasis on frontend development.
+Interested and most experienced in web development.
 Mainly used React (MERN stack).

 ## Tech stack